hardwario/docs/chester/catalog-applications/chester-range.md

 # CHESTER Range

 This article describes the core functionality, hardware description, and example **JSON** message of the catalog application **CHESTER Range**.

 :::caution

 Some of the basics are not provided, as they are common for all **CHESTER** catalog applications.
 For example, see the article [**Platform Management**](../category/platform-management) on how to work with the interactive console.

 :::

 ## Application Overview

 **CHESTER Range** measures distance using the [MaxBotix MB7066](https://shop.hardwario.com/ultrasonic-sensor/) ultrasonic sensor.
-It can also measure temperature using the DS18B20 one-wire sensor and humidity using CHESTER S2.
+It can also measure temperature using the DS18B20 one-wire sensor and humidity using **CHESTER-S2**.

 ## Application Variants